-Methods for Protein Purification
+Methods for Protein Purification in Biotechnology

 The degree of protein purity required depends on the intended end use of the protein.
 For some applications, a crude extract is sufficient.
 However, for other uses, such as in foods and pharmaceuticals, a high level of purity is required.
 To achieve this several protein purification methods are typically used, in a series of purification steps.

 Each protein purification step usually results in some degree of product loss.
 Therefore, an ideal protein purification strategy is one in which the highest level of purification is reached in the fewest steps.
 The selection of which steps to use is dependent on the size, charge, solubility and other properties of the target protein.
 The following techniques are most appropriate for purifying a single cytosolic protein.
 Purification of cytosolic protein complexes is more complicated and usually requires that different methods be applied.

 The first step in purifying intracellular (inside the cell) proteins is the preparation of a crude extract.
 The extract will contain a complex mixture of all the proteins from the cell cytoplasm, and some additional macromolecules, cofactors, and nutrients.
 The crude extract may be used for some applications in biotechnology, however, if purity is an issue, subsequent purification steps must be followed.
 Crude protein extracts are prepared by removal of cellular debris generated by cell lysis, which is achieved using chemicals and enzymes, sonication or a French Press.